-About the DOE Biological and Environmental Research Program
+About the DOE Office of Biological and Environmental Research

 The Biological and Environmental Research (BER) program advances fundamental research and scientific user facilities to support Department of Energy (DOE) missions in scientific discovery and innovation, energy security, and environmental responsibility.